rakibdev/foxflue-task/README.md

-Notes

-- Used Vue 3, Composition API, script-setup syntactic sugar.
-- No external UI libraries used.
-- snake_case for variables and camelCase for functions
-- I havn't used Nuxt before (will look documentation).
-But for now to do quick used bare Vue 3.
-- As PDF design is for mobile so i set app width to 600px to look mobile style.
+## Recreate Figma design in Vue 3.
+Assessment for a company interview.
+- When you click "Start inspection" button it'll display your camera output in a popup. https://github.com/rakibdev/foxflue-task/blob/main/components/camera.vue#L28
+- It has Google Map that'll display a blue line and miles to indicate distance between you and a hard-coded USA address. https://github.com/rakibdev/foxflue-task/blob/main/components/map.vue#L66.
+Map not working now because Google made their API paid.
+- Pure Vue 3, composition API, script setup used without any external library like Vuetify, Pinia or vue-google-maps.
+- Used reactive() instead of Pinia.
+See `state.js`.
-- Used custom build script `dev.js` that opens localhost and auto reloads browser.
-- Esbuild bundler used (10-100x faster than webpack)
+- `dev.js` is a custom build script which opens localhost and auto reloads browser.
+The esbuild bundler 10-100x faster than webpack.
-- Added ripple directive for buttons
-- Global main CSS styles in app.vue
-- Used header, section, ul, li tags for readability.
+- Utilized header, section, ul, li tags.
 Not only divs.
-- Devices are from v-for loop, payments subtotal is dynamically calculated.
-- Material Icons Outlined varient used.
-- Added blue dot and distance polyline in maps
-- Used nominatim to get geolocation of address as Google geocoder requires billing.
-- `state.js` file is newer alternative to Vuex for Vue 3.
-Used for sharing "pickup_distance, pickup_address" between `map.vue` and `app.vue`.
-And devices array in that file.
-- The design in PDF isn't actually good UI in terms of usability.
-Such as it has primary color, button height, background colors, list item top border, button label below icon (should be side by side), icon-button mixed circle and square, many more inconsistency.
-But I guess this just to test so I coded exactly same.
-- Used toLocaleString() to seperate month, day, time only 3 lines of code. no need for "date-fns"
+- Used modern toLocaleString() to get day, time https://github.com/rakibdev/foxflue-task/blob/main/app.vue#L135.
+No need for "date-fns" library bloat.